fbpx

 Will stacking affect appliance performance?

-Not at all—modern stackable units are built for efficiency.
-Just ensure proper ventilation to avoid overheating.
+Not at all — modern stackable units are built for efficiency.
+Just make sure there's proper ventilation to avoid overheating.

 Can I DIY the installation?